 What causes anal stenosis can vary as well and includes anorectal surgery, inflammatory bowel disease (e.g., Crohn’s disease), venereal disease, radiation therapy, and long-term laxative abuse.
 The leading cause of anal stenosis is overzealous hemorrhoid removal.
 In such cases, the removal of too much underlying tissue leads to a problematic buildup of scar tissue in the anal canal.

 Anal stenosis treatment is just one of the many offerings Tampa General Hospital’s Endoscopy Center.
 Our team of specialists includes gastrointestinal surgeons, oncologic surgeons, registered dieticians, and other highly trained medical professionals.
-In 2020-21, TGH was named #24 out of 50 of America's Best Hospitals and the highest-ranked hospital for Gastroenterology & GI Surgery by U.S. News & World Report.
+Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.